miekg/gitopper/README.md

 - Compile the gitopper binary: `go build`
 - Start as root: `sudo ./gitopper -c config`

 And things should work then.
-I.e. in /etc/grafana you should see the contant of the *miekg/blah-origin* repository.
+I.e. in /etc/grafana you should see the content of the *miekg/blah-origin* repository.

 The checked out git repo in /tmp/grafana1/grafana-server should _only_ contain the grafana directory thanks to the sparse checkout.
-Changes made to the `crap` subdir in that repo do not trigger a grafana restart (not even sure grafana actually needs this).
+Changes made to the `crap` subdir in that repo do not trigger a grafana restart (not even sure grafana actually needs a restart).

 Then with cmd/gitopperctl/gitopperctl you can query the server a bit:

 ~~~
-% ./gitopperctl list service @localhost grafana-server
+% ./gitopperctl list services @localhost
-SERVICE         HASH     STATE  INFO CHANGE
+#  SERVICE         HASH     STATE  INFO  CHANGED
-grafana-server  606eb57  OK
+0  grafana-server  606eb57  OK           Fri, 18 Nov 2022 09:14:52 UTC
 ~~~

 ## Services